antonmi/espec_phoenix/README.md

 ```
 The `espec_phoenix_extend.ex` file contains `ESpec.Phoenix.Extend` module.
 Use this module to import or alias additional modules in your specs.

+## Migration from previous versions
+### There is no other matchers and helpers then ESpec and Phoenix have.
+I've decided to remove all the custom assertions for 'changeset', 'conn' and 'content'.
+The reason is to make specs more explicit like people used to see using ExUnit.

+You can easy copy/past previous functionality from 'old' branch.
+There are two ways:
+- Copy old-version assertions from `lib/assertions` with minimal changes.
+- Explicitly assert what you want in your specs.

+#### Hint!
+One can place old-version assertions to its own project and add it to the [Extensions](#extensions) section.

 ## Model specs
 Use 'model' tag to identify model specs: